YuriGor/mongoose-slug-updater/README.md

 });
 ```

-If _unique_ is set, the plugin searches in the mongo database, and if the slug already exists in the collection, it appends to the slug a separator (default: "-") and a random string (generated with the shortid module).
+If `unique` or `unique_slug` is set, the plugin searches in the mongo database, and if the slug already exists in the collection, it appends to the slug a separator (default: "-") and a random string (generated with the shortid module).

 **example random**